folksmash/reading-notes/README.md

 # Day 1 notes

-Marktdown is a text based display control that allows you to *simply* creat complicated web pages and then host them immediately through a site called [GitHub](https://github.com/)
+Markdown is a text based display control that allows you to *simply* creat complicated web pages and then host them immediately through a site called [GitHub](https://github.com/)

 Markdown makes it easy to stylize and organize the information you want to show the world online.
 It reminds me of some of the functionality of Myspace.